 - 1. Align the notch on the solid-state drive with the tab on the solid-state drive connector. - 2.
-Insert the solid-state drive at a 45-degree angle into the slot on the system board. - NOTE: When replacing a M.2 2280 solid-state drive from a M.2 2230 solid-state drive, ensure to move the standoff nut to the M.2 2230 solid-state drive slot position. - 3.
-Replace the screw (M2x3.5) to secure the M.2 2230 solid-state drive to the system board.
+Insert the solid-state drive at a 45-degree angle into the slot on the system board. - 3.
+Replace the screw (M2x3.5) to secure the solid-state drive to the system board.